 I’m adopted.
 Growing up that meant a lot of different things to me.
 Some years it was like a full blown identity crisis and others I really couldn’t care less.
 Oddly enough I found it pretty cool to look different from the rest of my family.
-It made me unique and special and I still think it’s intriguing not to have a blueprint for what I’ll look like in old age.
+It made me unique and special and I still think it’s intriguing not to have a blueprint for what I’ll be like in old age.
 But as much as I was OK being different from my mom and dad and brother, I really struggled when it came to my appearance as it related to my peers.
 I grew up in suburban Virginia in the 80’s and 90’s.
 It was mostly great, but a melting pot of cultures (at least as it was presented to me) it was not.

 The conflict came I think from being a person of color who had white parents.
 There were exactly zero Asian girls in my grade, and maybe a handful in my entire school.
 Asian role models were scarce in movies and on TV (and believe you me did I cling tightly to the Connie Chung’s and Kristi Yamaguchi’s of the world).
 And when people played with barbies they were, well, Barbie.
 So there I was – jet black hair, small flat nose, and the shortest, straightest eyelashes you ever did see.
 And for a while it totally sucked.
 I wanted to be blonde.
 I wanted my nose to point up at the end (I even went so far as to tape it when I slept to see if it would stay).
 And if we’re being honest, I still want long, fluttery eyelashes.
 But as I got older I learned to embrace my differences.
 And I’m glad I did, it made me a happier person and I think a little better too for applauding the uniqueness in myself as well as others.
 Also it kept me from bleaching my hair and getting a nose job, which I have no issue with in principle, but can only imagine I would have regretted miserably in practice.